marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_087.gif)

-I’ve created a simple scene with a red sphere that moves randomly across the screen.
+I've created a simple scene with a red sphere that moves randomly across the screen.
 The motion is smoothed with a low-pass filter using the {slide} object.
 The two graphs on the right show the unfiltered and filtered motions.
 Overall, the filtered movement looks realistic, with the sphere experiencing acceleration and deceleration.
 Here’s a side-by-side comparison of the unfiltered vs. filtered motion:

 ![](./images/visual-quality_088.gif)